About us > Board Members

 Vince Cullen

 Having drunk alcoholically from the age of 14 until 39, Vince Cullen sat in his kitchen and poured a glass of lager.
 He made a promise to himself that this would be his last drink… ever.
-That was 25-years ago.
+That was 26-years ago.
 Since then, he has been associated with Wat Thamkrabok, the famous detox monastery in Thailand and Buddhist-oriented drug and alcohol recovery.

 Vince founded and has facilitated Fifth Precept Sangha meditation-for-awakening Sit-and-Share meetings in England, Scotland, Ireland, India, Nepal, Thailand and the USA as part of his ongoing teaching of Hungry Ghost Retreats.
-He is a board member of the Buddhist Recovery Network and a keynote speaker at Buddhist Recovery Summits.
+He is a board member of the Buddhist Recovery Network and a keynote speaker at Buddhist Recovery Summits as well as a regular teacher for the Mindful Recovery Foundation.

 Shawna Adkins